Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 Fourth, Let’s Have a Look at Margin Services

-Both broker-dealers in this contest offer cash and margin accounts, albeit in different ways.
+Both firms offer cash and margin accounts, but in different ways.

-SoFi Invest assesses a flat rate (currently 11%) against all loan levels.
+SoFi Invest uses one flat rate (currently 10.5%) for all loan sizes.

-Only SoFi Invest displays margin details (specifically, maintenance and initial requirements) for an entered ticker symbol.
+Only SoFi Invest shows margin details (like maintenance and initial requirements) for a chosen ticker symbol.

 Winner: Robinhood